 <author_name>Rudi von Staden</author_name>

-#2 Updated by Rudi von Staden over 7 years ago
+#2 Updated by Rudi von Staden about 8 years ago

 It seems that I can't add any repositories at the moment.
 I've tried adding the Sourcepole repo and Carson Farmer's repo (linked at https://issues.qgis.org/projects/quantum-gis/wiki/Python_Plugin_Repositories), and both crash.
 Could it be a build issue somewhere?

 Here are the message outputs when running from command line: